 When stated in terms of months, that’s $180 per month (Google Adsense) vs. $750 per month (Mediavine).

-With that said, you can tell me whether Ana’s Making Pinterest Possible e-book is worth the small investment!
+With that said, you can tell me whether investing in a few Pinterest resources is worth the small investment!

 It’s not the Bitcoin, weed stock or penny stock that are the best investments…